lyudmilalala/InsightProject-AllAnimeToday/README.md

 ## Configuration of the VPC

 As most of our functions are running as AWS Lambda functions, it is important to understand in what the environments they can run properly and how should we set up the environments.
 Our database should always be put in a private subnet of a VPC.
 As our lambda functions input data into and output data from the database, they should also be put in the private subnet and access.
 On the other hand, these lambda functions also need to connect to the outside Internet in order to get HTML webpages from AWS S3 and send messages to users.
 Indeed, we need a public subnet that connect to the Internet gateway that allows its traffic to get into the public Internet, and a Network Address Translation (NAT) gateway that conducts the traffic from the private subnet to the public subnet.
 As we also need to access the services hold by the AWS cloud, such as S3 and SNS, we need to add Endpoints for our VPC to access those services.
-A structure of our application on cloud looks like this:
+A architecture structure of our application on cloud looks like this:

 ![Image description](https://github.com/lyudmilalala/InsightProject-AllAnimeToday/blob/master/img/structure.png)